Gigaspaces/xap-docs/site/content/early_access/index.markdown

 -->

 {{%tip "Disclaimer"%}}
 Early access builds are provided as is, and should not be used in production.
 The latest stable release is version **12.3.1**.
-Additionally, the early access documentation has not yet been released.
-Use the documentation for the lastest stable release.<br>[Download](http://www.gigaspaces.com/xap-download) | [Documentation](/xap/12.3/)
+The early access documentation is not available yet, so please use the documentation for the lastest stable release.<br>[Download](http://www.gigaspaces.com/xap-download) | [Documentation](/xap/12.3/)
 {{%/tip%}}
 <hr/>